 Kovács organized Jobbik President Vona’s first official visit to Russia in 2008 and accompanied him on his trips to the country in May 2013 and June 2014 (source in Hungarian).

-Kovács serves as a member of the EU-Russia Parliamentary Cooperation Committee.
+Kovács served as a substitute member of the EU-Russia Parliamentary Cooperation Committee from 2010 to 2014.
 At a meeting of the committee in Kaliningrad in 2013, Kovács asked a member of Russia’s Federal Assembly if “in the future it will be possible for an EU member state to initiate negotiations regarding membership in the Eurasian Union?” (source in Hungarian).

 In May 2014, Chief Prosecutor Péter Polt of Hungary officially requested that the Parliament of Europe lift Kovács’s diplomatic immunity so that his office could pursue an investigation of espionage activity that the Jobbik MEP allegedly conducted on behalf of Russia against institutions of the European Union (source in Hungarian).
 In October 2015, MEPs voted by a show of hands to lift Kovács’s diplomatic immunity, thus permitting the Chief Prosecutor’s Office to proceed with its investigation (source in English).